 Jack is a native Chinese Mandarin speaker and regularly advises clients in relation to the latest legal developments and IP strategies available in China.
 Jack has also presented seminars on intellectual property to Chinese law firms, clients and government authorities such as the State Administration for Industry and Commerce (SAIC) in China.

 Jack graduated from the University of Auckland in 2008 with a Bachelor of Engineering specialising in Mechatronics, and a Bachelor of Commerce double majoring in Law and Economics and International Business.
 Jack completed a Master of Commercialisation and Entrepreneurship from the University of Auckland Business School in 2014, where he was awarded the prestigious Beta Gamma Sigma International Honors.
-Jack also has a keen interest in finance and economics, and has successfully completed level 1 of the renowned Chartered Financial Analyst (CFA) exams in 2015.
+Jack also has a keen interest in finance and economics, and has successfully ccompleted levels I and II of the renowned Chartered Financial Analyst (CFA) examinations, which have been ranked by Wall Street Journal as the most difficult exams in the world..
 Jack became a qualified Australian and New Zealand patent attorney in 2014.